 To achieve proper branding, even without a marketing team, there are a few steps that you need to understand and complete.

-Here are the 6 most critical steps you need to do today to succeed at branding for small businesses.
+Here are the 6 most critical steps for a brand analysis so you can successfully brand your small businesses.

 #1 Identify Your Brand’s Purpose